Israel Innovation Authority: Technological incubators

-The Technological Incubators Incentive Program was established in 1991 and is designed for entrepreneurs, interested in establishing a startup company based on an innovative technological concept.
+The Technological Incubators Program was established in 1991 and is designed for entrepreneurs interested in establishing a startup company based on an innovative technological concept.
 In addition to funding, the technological incubator offers a supportive framework for the establishment of a company and development of a concept into a commercial product, providing technological, business and administrative support.
 Incubators are selected through competitive processes for a license period of up to five years and are spread across Israel in sectors such as Medical Devices, Pharma, Bioconvergence, Agricultural technology, Foodtech, Renewable Energy and more.
-In any time, there are about 20 active incubators in Israel.
-Startups in the Incubators Program typically receive grants of up to 5 million Shekels, with govermnant funding of between 70% to 85%.
+At any given time, there are about 15 active incubators in Israel.
+Startups in the Incubators Program typically receive a joint public-private investment of up to 5 million Shekels (Approximately 1.5M USD) for their first stages of development.

-Magnet
+Yozma Program

+The Yozma Program started in 1993 and small government incentives induced a thriving venture capital scene in Israel.

+Applied Research

 The Magnet Program was established in 1994, and manages the partnership between academic and commercial R&D programs.
 Significant activities include facilitation of the transfer of knowledge between academia and commercial R&D companies.

-Under the auspices of the Magnet Program, the NOFAR program was established to provide support and funding in the field of biotechnology, nanotechnology and development of medical equipment.
+Under the auspices of the Magnet Program, the Nofar program was established to provide support and funding to applied research in fields such as biotechnology, nanotechnology and more.